The PAL Story [Print PAL Story]

 How it started

-“In working with young people being treated for alcohol and drug addiction I witnessed how much the entire family is impacted,” Speakman says.
-“Parents in particular are beset with challenges they’ve never had to face before.
+“In working with men and women being treated for alcohol and drug addiction I witnessed how much the entire family is impacted,” Speakman says.
+“Parents in particular are confronted with challenges they’ve never had to face before.
 I saw how difficult it is for them to identify and work through these challenges alone.
 And that’s what they feel—alone.”

 Many recount their relief when they first realized: "I don't feel all alone with this problem anymore.”
 While in truth they were going through what most parents go through when placed in the same situation.

 This is the founding principle of the PAL movement.
 People helping people through the woods.
 PAL groups meet weekly to educate, support and help each other with issues arising from loving someone with an addiction.
 Each PAL group is facilitated by a peer, someone walking the same path.
-While the focus is on parents with an addicted child, anyone with an addicted family member is welcome, including spouses and adult children of an addicted parent.
+While the focus is on parents with an addicted child, all family member and friends are welcome to attend PAL meetings.

-In reality the active addict acts like a child, displaying childish behaviors such as tantrums, sulking, disregard of consequences, irresponsibility, immediate gratification and magical thinking.
-A husband or wife may experience the same immature behaviors with a spouse as a parent experiences with a child.
+In most cases, the active addict acts like a child, displaying childish behaviors such as tantrums, sulking, disregard of consequences, irresponsibility, demand for immediate gratification and magical thinking.
+A husband or wife may experience the same immature behaviors of an addicted spouse, as a parent experiences with a child.
 Regardless, once the addiction has surfaced, it’s hard for family members to know what to do, what to expect.

 “We needn’t blame ourselves for not knowing what to do about an addicted loved one,” Speakman says.
 “There are no prep courses, no way to know exactly what to expect before it happens.
 But there is a curriculum for recovery.
 If we learn it, if we follow it, it works.
 There is HOPE.
 And it comes from educating ourselves.
 “When we focus on educating ourselves rather than changing the person who is using, it takes a lot of the pressure off everyone involved,’’ he says.